Dog-Friendly Backyard: The Best Landscape Designs for Dogs

 Homeowners and pet-care facilities throughout Texas are replacing natural grass with fake grass to avoid many of the problems associated with natural lawns.

-While installing synthetic grass does require an initial investment, it offers numerous benefits.
+While installing synthetic grass does require an initial investment, our clients find that artificial grass is worth the money and that it offers numerous benefits.

 With this long-lasting, low-maintenance, and natural-looking ground cover, you provide your pups with a safe and clean environment to play in for years to come.